malrase/malrase.github.io/source/city-guides/prague/index.markdown

 I didn't care for [Prague Castle](http://en.wikipedia.org/wiki/Prague_castle) or the other super-touristy stuff we did.
 What I enjoyed most was looking up concerts or events via [expats.cz](http://www.expats.cz/entertainment/) and going to those.
 You get a nice dose of culture, and the buildings/areas they're in are usually just as opulent as a tourist trap.

 Aside from that, I'd suggest picking a church, synagogue, museum, or whatever, and walk there.
 Wander through the streets and take in all the architecture.
 It's extremely rewarding and in the Old Town, difficult to find anywhere that isn't gorgeous.
+To start, I'd suggest the [synagogues of the Jewish Quarter]().

 <a name="Bars"></a>
 ### Bars